HongtengXu/Hawkes-Process-Toolkit/README.md

 ## References and citation

-According to the functions you used in your work, you may want to cite the following papers:
+According to the functions used in your work, you may want to cite the following papers:

 _Simulation methods of Hawkes processes_:
 * Ogata, Yosihiko. "[On Lewis' simulation method for point processes.](http://ieeexplore.ieee.org/abstract/document/1056305/)" IEEE Transactions on Information Theory 27.1 (1981): 23-31.